Designing for action, not for dashboards

 What I needed to understand

-Flow-by-flow analysis to identify unnecessary complexity
+Flow-by-flow analysis to understand decision paths

-Benchmarking of management-focused apps facing similar constraints
+Benchmark of management-oriented apps facing similar prioritization challenges

 How this was explored